 4.2 We will continuously monitor progress on the implementation of the Local Plan Programme.
 Progress will be monitored against the proposed timetable for the partial review of the Core Strategy.
-Where milestones have not been reached and there has been a delay in the process, we will consider appropriate actions to ensure that positive momentum is maintained.
+Where milestones have not been reached, we will consider appropriate actions to ensure that positive momentum is maintained.
 When appropriate we will amend the Programme.
-Any changes to the Programme will require approval by the Council's Licensing & Planning Policy Committee.